-To help understand this you can look at the rate of time decay for an option.
-When you look at any option chain there is a set of numbers we refer to as the “greeks”.
-In the greeks there is a number referred to as Theta.
-This tells us the rate of time decay.
+To help understand this, you can look at the rate of time decay for an option.
+When you look at any option chain there is a set of numbers we refer to as the “greeks.”
+In the greeks, there is a number referred to as Theta which tells us the rate of time decay.

-If you will learn how these things work you will find that options provide one of the best trading tools available to the modern trader.
+If you will learn how these things work, you will find that options provide one of the best trading tools available to the modern trader.
 That’s why so many people love to trade them.
-However, failure to account for these very important details can, and will, lead to massive losses, often the kind from which you cannot recover!
+However, failure to account for these very important details can, and will, lead to capital losses.

 Expand your flexibility and create additional opportunities.